jswymer/mydoctest/articles/setup.md

 # Set Up Your Dynamics 365 for Financials
 Dynamics 365 for Financials includes a standard configuration of most business processes, but you can change the configuration to suit your business' needs.
-From your Home page, you can access assisted setup guides that help you configure certain scenarios.
+From your Home page, you can access assisted setup guides that help you configure certain scenarios and add features to Financials.
 For more information, see [Welcome to Financials](madeira-get-started.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.